 Departure from Arequipa

 Overnight flight home to U.S. or Canada

 Your choice of motorcycle rental

-Meals included, except two lunches and all dinners (beverages excluded)
+All meals included, except two lunches (beverages excluded)

 Airport shuttle service

 All entrance fees incl.
 Machu Picchu, Inca Green House, Chauchilla Cemetery

 A detailed tour information package including maps, guide books, and T-shirt